shurillu/CTBot/REFERENCE.md

 [back to TOC](#table-of-contents)
 ### `setStatusPin`
 `void setStatusPin(int8_t pin)` <br><br>
-A status pin is used to send notification by connecting to the specified pin a LED (for example).
+A status pin is used to send blinking notification by connecting to the specified pin to a LED.
 Actually there are two notification:
-+ during the connection process to a WiFi network, the status pin will blink regularly
++ During the connection process to a WiFi network, the status pin will blink regularly.
-+ every time a command is sent to the Telegram server, the status pin will blink.
++ Every time a command is sent to the Telegram server, the status pin will pulse.

 Default value is `CTBOT_DISABLE_STATUS_PIN` (status pin disable). <br>
 Parameters:
-+ `pin`: the Arduino like pin to use as status pin. to disable this feature, set to `CTBOT_DISABLE_STATUS_PIN`
++ `pin`: the Arduino like pin to use as status pin. to disable this feature, set it to `CTBOT_DISABLE_STATUS_PIN`

 Returns: none. <br>
 Example: